Machiel80/ESPNexUpload/README.md

 # ESPNexUpload
 ESP8266 & ESP32 library for uploading .tft files to the Nextion display over serial.
 The ESP32 uses HardwareSerial and the ESP8266 uses SoftwareSerial.

-Pins are defined in the ESPNexUpload.cpp file.
+Project is made for the ESP-IDF Development Framework (Arduino independent) but is compatible with arduino-esp32 (The Arduino core for the ESP).

 ## IMPORTANT NOTES